lzfelix/random_ensembles/README.md

    - `ensemble_learner.py` Learns weighted ensembles using some metaheuristic;
    - `runner.py` Runs the baseline models with their default hyperparameters

-# Reproducing results

-- Each experiment should be executed 15 times to compute proper mean and standard deviation

-## Setup
+# Setup
    - Requires `Python==3.7`
    - Run `pip install -r requirements.txt`

+# Reproducing results

+Results reproduction is divided in two parts: first we describe how to reproduce weak learners (ie: individual models) results and then how to combine such models outputs into ensemble results

+## Part I: Weak learners

-## 1. Training models with default hyperparameters
+### 1. Training models with default hyperparameters
 1. Run `experiments/runner.py`.
 The `-h` flag shows instructions on how to run experiments.
     It's important to save all output logs for results extraction.
 For instance, it's possible to run MNIST network training and save its logs with